Contact Us

 A reed switch is an electromechanical switching device.
 The overall structure is simple.
 Two ferromagnetic blades that are hermetically sealed in a glass envelope.
 In other words, these components can exist or be used in almost any environment.
 Furthermore, the glass envelope has a temperature coefficient that exactly matches the Nickel Iron (NiFe) reeds.

 A simple magnet interaction opens and closes the reed contacts.
 More precisely, the presence (or absence) of a magnetic field produced by a permanent magnet or electromagnetic coil causes the contacts to open or close.
 No power is consumed when the switch contacts are open.
 The simplicity of this structure and operation allows reed switches to have no wearing parts and perform reliably as a “switch” for billions of operations in numerous industries.
 Today, all major market segments use reed switch technology.
 For example, test and measurement equipment, medical electronics, telecom, automotive, security, and appliances all use reed-based switching components.
-So it’s no wonder, the reed switch growth rate is stronger than ever, where the world output cannot stay abreast with demand.
+So, it’s no wonder, the reed switch growth rate is stronger than ever, where the world output cannot stay abreast with demand.

 What is a reed switch